25/04/26 - banging out the tunes

 plurality is the existence of multiple self-aware entities in the brain[1]. a system is the group that resides within a brain, and headmates are the individuals within that group. there are other terms people use; i've simply listed the ones i prefer here. plurality may or may not be a new concept to you, but i'd already known several systems online. before that, i first discovered it from a VRChat interview with one. i thought it was really cool (if only every human had that attitude) and latched onto the idea since.

-initially i dismissed the thought of being plural myself, but as time went on, i began debating it more and more. i could spend hours simply conversing with myself. i felt a profound level of disconnect with my body, like i was merely observing the world through someone else's eyes. eventually, i found out about two things that made it click: a.) it's extremely common for systems to doubt themselves, even those who have been out for several years, and b.) every system differs; not every one is composed of entirely distinct beings.
+initially i dismissed the thought of being plural myself, but as time went on, i began debating it more and more. i'd often be in my own world just conversing with myself. i felt a profound level of disconnect with my body, like i was merely observing the world through someone else's eyes. eventually, i found out about two things that made it click: a.) it's extremely common for systems to doubt themselves, even those who have been out for several years, and b.) every system differs; not every one is composed of entirely distinct beings.

 my last hurdle was feeling like i had to identify each of my selves. every system i'd known of had a complete list of their headmates, but nothing i tried seemed to get anywhere. even now, i'm not sure how other systems go about identifying them (if you're reading this and know more, do let me know!) learning about that last point really helped me; i stopped trying to force us to be more different.